PravashB/Kubernetes--02-Components/README.md

 # Kubernetes--02-Components

-## Kubernetes Components

 **An overview of the key components that make up a Kubernetes cluster.**

 Here I'm going to explain a high-level overview of the essential components that make up a Kubernetes cluster.

-Let’s break down the core components of Kubernetes in a simple way — imagine you are managing a restaurant kitchen
+> Imagine, We are managing Hardcastle Restaurants Pvt.
+Ltd. (HRPL) who owns & operates McDonald's restaurants across West and South India.

 ![alt text](image.png)

 # Kubernetes as McDonald's: The Fast-Food Restaurant.
-**Imagine Kubernetes as the system that runs hundreds of McDonald’s outlets (like your apps) smoothly, automatically, and consistently.**
+**Imagine Kubernetes as the system that runs hundreds of McDonald’s outlets smoothly, automatically, and consistently.**

 Let’s break it down: